DEQrmichie/odeqtmdl/README.md

 odeqtmdl::tmdl_parameters
 ```

 Partial inventory of TMDL targets from non-tribal Oregon TMDLs.
-Database includes
+The table includes
 TMDL target value, target unit, statistical base, season start/end, and the
 geo_id.
 A geo ID is a unique ID used to identify the applicable NHD
-reaches and Oregon Assessment Unit IDs where the target applies.
+reaches and Oregon Assessment Unit where the target applies.
 ```R
 odeqtmdl::tmdl_targets
 ```

 Inventory and narrative description of unique TMDL geo IDs for non-tribal
 Oregon TMDLs.
-A geo ID is a unique ID that is used to identify where a
-specific TMDL target applies.
 ```R
 odeqtmdl::tmdl_geo_ids
 ```